OFFICIAL-DRFRE/OFFICIAL-DRFRE/README.md

 - 👋 Hi, I’m **@Frehiwot Berhe**
-- 👀 I’m interested in software development
+- 👀 I’m interested in software development, mobile app development and website development.
-- 🌱 I’m currently learning new languages and challenges to become a software engineer
+- 🌱 I’m currently learning new languages and challenges to become a skilled software engineer
-- 💞️ I’m looking to collaborate on mobile app projects.
+- 💞️ I’m looking to collaborate on any app development projects.
 - 📫 you can contact me at <a href = "drfre08@gmail.com">Frehiwot Berhe

 <!---